-- o broad market fluctuations, as well as general economic conditions, in the United States or internationally; - o quarterly fluctuations in Mannatech's financial results; - o financial and business announcements by Mannatech and its competitors; - o the condition of the industry and general financial markets.
+- o quarterly fluctuations in Mannatech's financial results; - o financial and business announcements by Mannatech and its competitors; and - o the condition of the industry and general financial markets.

-If Mannatech's international markets are not successful, its business may suffer
+If Mannatech's international markets are not successful, its business may suffer.